China's economy shrinks 2.6% during virus shutdowns

 AP Business Writer

-The world’s second-largest economy shrank by 2.6%, compared with the January-March period’s already weak quarter-on-quarter rate of 1.4%, official data showed Friday.
-Compared with a year earlier, which can hide recent fluctuations, growth slid to a weak 0.4% from the earlier quarter’s 4.8%.
+The world’s second-largest economy shrank by 2.6%, down from the January-March period’s already weak 1.4%, official data showed Friday.
+Compared with a year earlier, a measures that can hide recent fluctuations, growth slid to 0.4% from the earlier quarter’s 4.8%.

+Activity was “much weaker than expected,” Rajiv Biswas of S&P Global Market Intelligence said in a report.

+Asian stock markets were mixed following the news.
+The Hong Kong was down 0.8% at mid-morning while Shanghai, Tokyo and Seoul gained.

 Anti-virus controls shut down Shanghai, site of the world’s busiest port, and other industrial centers starting in late March, fueling concerns global trade and manufacturing might be disrupted.
 Millions of families were confined to their homes, depressing consumer spending.